 Wrike is a versatile proposal management software solution that’s trusted by over 2.3 million customers worldwide and suitable for any size team.
-Wrike helps your manage complex proposal requirements in a streamlined manner thanks to Wrike’s intuitive work management software, with tasks, subtasks, folders, and dashboards.
+Wrike helps your sales teams manage complex proposal requirements in a streamlined manner thanks to Wrike’s intuitive work management software, with tasks, subtasks, folders, and dashboards.
 Each element can be customized to suit the needs of each proposal, ensuring you meet deadlines and supply the correct information.

 Creating a winning proposal can be time-consuming and stressful.
 Wrike simplifies the proposal process by encouraging collaboration between team members, keeping tasks and files organized, and automating the approval process for proposal elements.
 Wrike also allows teams and individuals to arrange their dashboard and task list to suit their working style.

 Wrike’s simple user interface helps team members quickly understand their priorities, see what tasks need attention, and give in-context feedback on images, PDFs, and other types of files.
 Wrike ensures teams cut down on up to 90% of emails and eliminates time wasted switching between apps.
 While Wrike is very user-friendly, you can also avail of the dedicated help center with interactive training, videos, a ‘getting started’ guide, and a thriving community.

 In addition to organization and collaboration tools, Wrike users also have access to a variety of custom proposal creation templates that can help simplify the proposal planning, execution, and approval processes.
 Create custom reports to shore up your proposal information and put together Gantt charts to show how your proposal will be put into action.
 There are multiple plans available, including a free version and plans which offer greater automation and customization, as well as the ability to invite free external collaborators to a paid account.